Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) – The Legal 500 (2021)

 “He is a safe, and very good, pair of hands.” – The Legal 500 (2015)

 “He has excellent people skills” – Legal 500 (2014)

-Head of the Regulatory and Public Law Team at PSQB, and an A-List Specialist Regulatory Advocate, Craig appears for the prosecution or defence in a wide range of regulatory cases.
-His regulatory practice includes serious health and safety cases, often involving fatalities and substantial environmental crime cases.
-He has significant experience of fire safety and food safety cases, with a particular interest in allergens.
+Head of the Regulatory and Public Law Team at PSQB, and an A-List Specialist Regulatory Advocate, Craig prosecutes and defends in a wide range of regulatory cases.
+His regulatory practice includes serious health and safety and healthcare cases, often involving fatalities.
+He has appeared for both regulators and potential defendants at numerous inquests.
+His regulatory crime practice also encompasses criminal proceedings brought by a wide range of other regulators in the areas of environmental crime, trading standards, fire safety and food safety.
+He has a particular interest in cases involving allergen control.

 Health & Safety: Industrial